ryancramerdesign/MarkupTwitterFeed/README.md

 This module uses the [tmhOAuth](https://github.com/themattharris/tmhOAuth) library by @themattharris.
 This library is included with the MarkupTwitterFeed module files.

+## Requirements

+- ProcessWire 2.2.9 or newer
+- PHP 5.3 or newer
+- PHP must have CURL and hash_hmac support (already present in most hosting environments)

 ## To Install

 - Place the module files in `/site/modules/MarkupTwitterFeed/`